yellowdog/python-examples-templates/agent-installer/README.md

 # YellowDog Agent Installer Script

+## Overview

-The Bash script [yd-agent-installer.sh](yd-agent-installer.sh) can be used to install and configure the YellowDog Agent and its dependencies on Linux instances running a number of different Linux distros.
+The Bash script [yd-agent-installer.sh](yd-agent-installer.sh) can be used to install and configure the YellowDog Agent and its dependencies on Linux.
+Several different Linux distros are supported.

+## Prerequisites

 Before use, the variables `NEXUS_USERNAME` and `NEXUS_PASSWORD` below must be provided, to allow download of the YellowDog Agent.
 Please contact YellowDog for the required credentials.